cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/080-global-environment.md

 title: Global Environment As Agendas
 slug: global-environment-as-agendas
 abstract: Environment issue in International Relations context
+simple_summary: "The world is shrinking!
+Because of the internet, airplanes, and trade, a problem in one side of the world (like a sick person or a polluted river) can quickly become everyone's problem.
+This chapter shows how everything is connected like a giant spider web."
 ---

 ## Early Environmental Milestones

-The modern environmental movement gained momentum in the late 1960s and early 1970s with major international conferences and reports that brought global attention to environmental issues.
+The modern **environmental** movement gained momentum in the late 1960s and early 1970s with major international conferences and reports that brought global attention to **environmental issues**.

 In 1968, the UN General Assembly convened the UN Conference on the Human Environment in Stockholm, Sweden.
 This marked the first major international gathering focused on environmental issues.
 Out of this conference came a declaration that served as an "action plan" for global environmental governance and led to the creation of the United Nations Environment Programme (UNEP).
 UNEP became the first UN agency focused solely on the environment.

 The 1972 UN Conference on the Human Environment, also known as the Stockholm Conference, built on the momentum of the 1968 gathering.
-At this conference, 113 countries adopted the Stockholm Declaration, which included 26 principles concerning the environment and development.
+At this conference, 113 countries adopted the Stockholm Declaration, which included 26 principles concerning the environment and **development**.
 This declaration put environmental issues on the global agenda.

-In 1987, the concept of sustainable development was formalized with the publication of the Brundtland Report, named after Chairman Gro Harlem Brundtland.
+In 1987, the concept of **sustainable development** was formalized with the publication of the Brundtland Report, named after Chairman Gro Harlem Brundtland.
 Officially titled "Our Common Future," this report defined sustainable development as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 The Brundtland Report brought major attention to the idea of balancing environmental protection and economic development.

 Through these milestones, environmental issues transitioned from national to global concerns.
 This set the stage for the creation of international institutions and agreements to address worldwide environmental problems.